 Section 6.9—Burials; Cremations

 Funeral Director Must Give Timely Notice.
-In order for the municipality to be liable for a burial or cremation expense, the funeral director must notify the administrator prior to the burial or cremation or by the end of the next business day following the funeral director’ receipt of the body, whichever is earlier (22 M.R.S.A. §4313(2)).
+In order for the municipality to be liable for a burial or cremation expense, the funeral director must notify the administrator prior to the burial or cremation or by the end of three business days following the funeral director’ receipt of the body, whichever is earlier (22 M.R.S.A. §4313(2)).
 This contact by the funeral director shall begin the process of developing an application for burial/cremation assistance on behalf of the deceased.
 It is the funeral director’s responsibility to make a good-faith effort to determine if the family or any other persons are going to pay all or part of the burial expenses.
 If family members or others are unable to pay the expenses, and the funeral director wants the municipality to pay all or part of the expenses, the funeral director must make timely contact to the municipal administrator.
 In addition, the funeral director may refer legally liable relatives to the administrator so that a timely determination of financial capacity may be accomplished.

 Application for Assistance Shall be Calculated on Behalf of the Deceased.
 For the purposes of determining residency, calculating eligibility and issuing general assistance for burial or cremation purposes, an application for assistance shall be completed by the administrator on behalf of the deceased.